 Quick fix breakfast (for 8 to 18 months):

 |One of the following:

 or 2 tbsp of fresh homemade plain curd / yogurt (3 times a week, avoid when the baby has cold & phlegm, prefer room temperature.
 As the baby grows you can increase the quantity)

-Soak them for about 2 hours in warm water before cooking.
+Soak them for about 2 to 4 hours in warm water before cooking.
+Discard the water.
 Use hulled foxtail millets known as thinai arisi/ korra biyyam/ navanakki- for babies above 10 months.

 For a lighter meal, if the baby has colic

 Evening snack for baby -5 to 5.30 pm

 |Large serving of Milk.
 Make sure there is a gap of at least 1 hour 30 mins in between the completion of dinner and milk.
 For babies above 12 months: If the baby is still hungry after the milk, can feed some light crackers.|

 1. Try to serve fruits 1 ½ to 2 hours before a meal.
 They tend to make the infant feel hungry naturally.
 Do not serve fruit with a meal.

 2. Do not mix fruits with dairy especially milk.
 It leads to indigestion.